-Maintaining the body’s musculoskeletal system and keeping it strong can be done through chiropractic and by managing general overall health.
+Maintaining the body’s musculoskeletal system and maintaining it strong can be done through chiropractic and managing general overall health.
 This system includes the:

-These all work together to support the body’s weight and allow for movement.
-Injuries, disease, and aging can cause stiffness, pain, and other issues with mobility, function that can lead to various conditions and/or disease.
+These all work together to support the body’s weight and allow movement.
+Injuries, disease, and aging can cause stiffness, pain, and other issues with mobility and function, leading to various conditions and/or diseases.

 The skeleton provides the framework for the muscles and other soft tissues.
-Working together, they support the body’s weight, help to maintain proper posture and the ability for movement.
+Working together, they support the body’s weight and help to maintain proper posture and the ability to move.
 Various disorders and conditions can lead to problems with the musculoskeletal system.
 This includes:

 Focusing on overall health and maintaining it will keep the system in top form.
 This is done by:

 The nervous system is the body’s central command center.
 It controls voluntary muscle movements.
 Voluntary muscles are controlled intentionally.
 Large muscle groups are utilized to do activities like lifting a large object.
 Smaller groups are used for movements, like pressing a button.
 Movement/motion occurs when:

 The musculoskeletal system functions to help stand, sit, walk, run and move in general.
 The adult body has 206 bones and more than 600 muscles.
 These are connected by ligaments, tendons, and soft tissues.
 The parts of the system are: